Data Protection lawyers with 50+ years of experience

 Training obligations of the management

-Despite the reduction in responsibility, § 38 (3) NIS2-UmsG still stipulates training obligations for managers.
+Despite the reduction in responsibility, § 38 (3) NIS2-UmsuCG still stipulates training obligations for managers.
 Accordingly, they must "regularly participate in training to acquire sufficient knowledge and skills to identify and assess risks and risk management practices in the area of cybersecurity and its impact on the services provided by the institution."

 The extent to which these training obligations are required will be determined on a case-by-case basis according to the extent to which knowledge and skills are considered "sufficient".